isomerpages/ogp-isomer/_about-isomer/What is Isomer/The Isomer template.md

 ##### Does this mean that all Isomer websites look the same?

 Not necessarily.
-Our research has shown that site visitors do perceive Isomer websites differently, and can feel strongly about certain Isomer websites over others. **Despite them using the same template and components, content was a bigger differentiator in how they perceived the websites** than any specific styling.
-Some interviewees even noted that they didn't notice the similarities if not for our research questions.
+Our research has shown that site visitors do perceive Isomer websites differently, and can feel strongly about certain Isomer websites over others. **Despite them using the same template and components, content was a bigger differentiator in how they perceived the websites than any specific styling.**

+Some interviewees even noted that they wouldn't have noticed the similarities if not for our research questions.